econml.policy.PolicyTree

 get_train_test_split_inds()

-Regenerate the train_test_split of input sample indices that was used for the training and the evaluation split of the honest tree construction structure.
-Uses the same random seed that was used at fit time and re-generates the indices.
+Produces the split that was used for the training and the evaluation split of the honest tree construction structure.

 plot(ax=None, title=None, feature_names=None, treatment_names=None, max_depth=None, filled=True, rounded=True, precision=3, fontsize=None)

-Exports policy trees to matplotlib
+Export policy trees to matplotlib.

 • ax (matplotlib.axes.Axes, optional) – The axes on which to plot